alonsocampana/fire-montesinho/README.md

 - model_selection.ipynb: Contains initial model comparaisons searching for a modeling approach.
 - Hyperparameter_tuning_classificators_accuracy.ipynb: Contains driver code for classification models and regression models for the first halfth
 - modeling_second_halfth.ipynb: Contains driver code for creating the models for the subset of data from june to december
+- whole_model.py: Contains the comparison of the different models

 ### imports